VincentThiemann/Team-Refrigerator/README.md

 ### Follow the Wiki second page

 ## Things needs to be Done
-Fetching the location: The first and foremost thing is fetch the location of the user under a regular interval
+~Fetching the location: The first and foremost thing is fetch the location of the user under a regular interval~ DONE

-Background location: The next thing to be done is to fetch the location even when the app is not in use.
-This is because always user will not be app be turned on to share their location
+~Background location: The next thing to be done is to fetch the location even when the app is not in use.
+This is because always user will not be app be turned on to share their location~ DONE

 Action Cable interface: Now the important thing is to share this live location through action cable. we use action cable since we use ruby as our backend and this could be any sockets according to the convenience